Creative software engineer with a passion for usability who like building things.

 Sami Durrani, Senior Manager – Human Factors Engineering at Fresenius Medical Care, leads a team of human factors engineers dedicated to the improving the use-safety and user experience of home-use kidney care systems.
 Sami received his Ph.D. in Human Factors from the University of Central Florida in 2009.
 He also holds an M.S. in Industrial Engineering with a focus on systems engineering and a B.S. in Mechanical Engineering.
 Sami has conducted human factors research in the medical, emergency responder, transportation, and simulation training domains.
 He has extensive experience conducting user research, usability testing, and ergonomic analysis.
 Sami is also an active member of the human factors research community and has authored over a dozen publications.
 Additionally, Sami currently serves as the Chair of the Human Factors and Ergonomics Society’s Product Development Technical Group and teaches graduate and undergraduate classes at Tufts University.

-Since founding BlackHägen Design in 1995, he has led research and usability design projects, in both institutional and home environments, across eighteen countries.
-His current focus is in the design research and insight translation phases of product development.
-Sean has contributed to standards for HFE as a member of the AAMI HE committee.
-In this role, he is a contributing author for AAMI TIR 50, 59 and in the revisions of HE75.
-He was the IDSA Medical Section Chair for 10 years and served two terms on the Board of Directors.
-He created the first IDSA Medical Design conference and is currently the Chair of the Patient Safety Task Force.
+Since founding BlackHägen Design in 1995, Sean has been the principal investigator for design research and usability design, within both institutional and home environments, across eighteen countries.
+Sean’s current focus is on the design research and insight translation phases of product development.
+That focus includes usability testing, user-centric innovation and establishing user requirements as they apply to product definition.
+Sean has published numerous articles on usability research and design as well as contributing to domestic and international standards for usability development processes as a member of the AAMI HE committee.
+As an AMI HE committee member, Sean was a contributing author for AAMI TIR 50 and 59 as well as ANSI/AAMI HE75.
+He was the IDSA Medical Section Chair from 2010 to 2017 and sits on the Board of Directors.
+He implemented, as chair, the first IDSA Medical Design conference (2014).

 Ed Israelski, Ph.D., has been Director of Human Factors at AbbVie since 2001.
 He leads a cross-division team and manages an R&D group to imbed best practice human factors engineering HFE design methods into all of AbbVie’s products to ensure safety and usability.
 He is responsible for corporate HFE policies and guidances and internal HF education.
 He is past co-chair of the Human Factors Committee for the AAMI Standards organization and convener of the medical device Usability Engineering groups for the international standards organizations ISO and IEC.
 He is a board Certified Human Factors Professional and a Fellow of the Human Factors and Ergonomics Society.